Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano

-It seems obvious to say, but the best router VPNs are those that can actually be used on routers and are optimized for router performance.
+The best router VPNs are those that work on various hardware models, and are optimized for use with routers.

-This means offering a dedicated router app, partnering with third-party services to provide a “pre-flashed router”, or simply providing simple setup guides for manual installation.
+This means offering a dedicated router app or partnering with third-party services to provide a “pre-flashed router.”
+At a minimum, they must provide helpful guides for manual setup.

 Summary: The Best VPNs for Routers